Green function and singularities in Stokes flow confined by cylindrical walls: Introduction

-One of the objectives of this work is to obtain explicit general expressions for the Green function of the Stokes flow in the domain bounded by cylindrical walls, valid for any value of the cylinder radii, mathematically tractable and functional to the applications, overcoming the main limitations of the existing solutions which are not explicitly reported (as in the cases of \cite{hasimoto_slow_1976,md_shamsul_alam_slow_1980, fukumoto_slow_1985,blake_generation_1979}) or contain some inconsistencies \footnote{In the expressions (4.15) and (4.16) of \cite{liron_stokes_1978}, the phase constants must be $\alpha_k^1 = \alpha_k^2 = \pi/2$ and the terms $H_k^2,G_k^2,L_k^2$ should be changed in sign, otherwise the equation (4.10) cannot be applied to the considered case of a Stokeslet directed along $y$ direction}.
-Furthermore, the present article aims to provide expressions for the Green function and for the higher-order singularities (not available in the literature, such as Couplet, Stresslet and Sourcelet) bounded by cylindrical surfaces which are bi-invariant at both the field and pole points, hence allowing to derive any other singularity by simple differentiation and/or combination of the reported solutions.
+One of the objectives of this work is to obtain explicit general expressions for the Green function of the Stokes flow in the domain bounded by cylindrical walls, valid for any value of the cylinder radii, mathematically tractable and functional to the applications, overcoming the main limitations of the existing solutions which are not explicitly reported (as in the cases of \cite{hasimoto_slow_1976,md_shamsul_alam_slow_1980, blake_generation_1979}) or contain some inconsistencies \cite{liron_stokes_1978}.
+Furthermore, the present article aims to provide expressions for the Green function and for the higher-order singularities (not available in the literature, such as Couplet, Stresslet, point source and point source dipole) bounded by cylindrical surfaces which are bi-invariant at both the field and pole points, hence allowing to derive any other singularity by simple differentiation and/or combination of the reported solutions.

 With the aim of considering the bi-invariant nature of any bounded singularity in Stokes flow, the bitensorial calculus has been introduced in \cite{procopio_bitensorial_2022} for representing the Stokes flow singularities by distinguishing the entries of bitensors at the field and the pole points and providing a simple and clearer notation for the application of integro-differential operators and for representing singularities lying or moving along curved manifolds.
 In this article, the Green function solution for a fluid bounded externally and/or internally by infinitely long cylindrical boundaries is provided in a bitensorial form, and higher-order singular solutions are derived by its differentiation at the pole or by using the bitensorial properties provided in \cite{procopio_bitensorial_2022}.
 More specifically, the method developed in \cite{brenner_slow_1958} (see also \cite[pp. 71-78]{happel_1983}), for representing Stokes solutions in cylindrical coordinate systems, and used in \cite{liron_stokes_1978} for obtaining the Green function for the fluid internal to cylindrical walls, is recast in a bitensorial form and employed to impose no-slip boundary conditions at the cylindrical surfaces.